 Solution: Gaseous exchange or breathing which is also referred to as external respiration simply refers to intake of oxygen and giving out of carbon dioxide.
 It is a physical process, occurs out the cell and does not produce any amount of energy.
 However, tissue/cellular respiration refers to the sum total of chemical reactions that occur in food within the cells with or without the participation of molecular oxygen.

+JHS...CHEMISTRY...
 Students held the view that all salts are soluble.

 Solution: It is not all salts that are soluble.
 E.g. Calcium sulfate and Barium sulfate, Silver chloride.
-However, soluble salts include: All common sodium, potassium and ammonium salts.